Florian Neuschwander

 04

 Lunges are probably a familiar exercise, even when you’re not thinking about your knees.
 These lunges focus on your glutes and hamstrings, building these muscles to protect your knees.
-Forward lunges target your quads, hamstrings, glutes, and calves.
+Forward lunges target your quads, hamstrings, glutes and calves.

 As the name suggests, you’ll need dumbbells for this exercise.
 You should choose a dumbbell that aligns with your abilities.
 Don’t overexert yourself with weights that are too heavy, as this can cause injuries.
-Do 2 sets with 10 repetitions on each side.
+Do two sets with 10 repetitions on each side.

 05